NettyKayak/MobileCompProject1/README.md

 Operating Systems
 Assignment 6: Memory Management

+//memory management

+Series of functions related to managing shared memory and process forking.
+These functions facilitate the creation of shared memory segments, attaching to them, forking child processes, and managing command-line arguments.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Type make to create 2 executables; oss & ass6
 Run ./oss via command line to run program where main will exec ass6 executable